-This document provides additional information on the data collected in West Bank and Gaza between January and May 2019.
+This document provides additional information on the data collected in Republic of Cyprus between December 2018 and June 2019.
 The survey was part of a joint project of the European Bank for Reconstruction and Development (EBRD), the European Investment Bank (EIB) and the World Bank Group (WBG).
 The objective of the Enterprise Survey is to gain an understanding of what firms experience in the private sector.